tomaszpietruszka-globality/ml-docker/README.md

 # ml-docker
-Docker images to support ML development
+Docker images to support ML development with the latest versions of Python.